ropensci-archive/usgs_app/README.md

 + Make changes
 + Commit them
++ Push to github
-+ Then `cd ..` out to parent directory above `usgs_app` repo, and use the sh file to deploy to github and Shiny server
++ Then `cd ..` out to parent directory above `usgs_app` repo, and rsync to the Shiny server

-`sh deploy.sh`
+`rsync -avz --delete usgs_app ropensci@glimmer.rstudio.com:~/ShinyApps/`

-Then enter the password for our server.
+...then enter the password for our server.